f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 ![image](/img/truesecrets/sentinel-32.png)

 ## Step 5: Continuous Monitoring and Optimization
-In this stage, my focus was on continuous monitoring and optimization.
+In this stage, the focus is on continuous monitoring and optimization.
 I created regular queries to assess our security posture and identify potential risks or vulnerabilities.
-Reviewing and refining the alert policies ensured they aligned with the organization's security priorities and risk tolerance.
+Reviewing and refining the alert policies ensured they aligned with the the security priorities and risk tolerance.
 Additionally, I conducted capacity planning and scaling to ensure our Sentinel deployment could handle increasing data volumes and maintain peak performance over time.

 ![image](/img/truesecrets/sentinel-33.png)